theforeman/theforeman.org/_posts/2012-05-31-ec2-provisioning-using-foreman.md

 blogger_orig_url: http://blog.theforeman.org/2012/05/ec2-provisioning-using-foreman.html
 ---

+**Update**

+There is an updated version of this post available targetting version 1.10.
+It can be found [here](http://theforeman.org/2016/02/ec2-provisioning-using-foreman-update.html)

 One of foreman goals, is to provide a simple and familiar process to provision systems, regardless of where they are located.